Emgariko/webscraper-to-identify-which-guys-and-how-many-of-them-my-girlfriend-follows-on-GitHub/README.md

 ## Features
 - stalks GitHub following page like a real detective
-- uses Claude's AI brain to find feminine usernames
+- uses Claude's AI brain to find masculine usernames
-- gives u the % of feminine usernames they follow (real)
+- gives u the % of masculine usernames they follow (real)
 - pretends to be a normal browser (very sneaky kekw)